 Notes

-- Or strawberries, any other kind of berries, peaches, nectarine, apricots, and so on.
+- Other fruit: Strawberries, other kinds of berries, peaches, nectarine, apricots, and so on.

 - Use water if you don't have any oranges in the house.

-- I use powdered stevia that can replace sugar 1:1.
+- I use powdered stevia, which can replace sugar 1:1.
 If using another brand, dose according to the packet's instructions and to taste.
-Start with a smaller amount and add more as required.
+Start with a smaller amount and add more as needed.

-- Alternatively, you can use erythritol, maple, date or agave syrup or even honey.
+- Alternative sweeteners: Erythritol, maple, date or agave syrup, or even honey.
 Always to taste.

 Chris Scheuer says